 What are the 5 phases of medical device development?

-This first phase of medical device development includes initial ideation followed by the opportunity and risk analysis that will determine whether you can and should proceed to the next phase.
+This first phase of medical device development includes initial ideation followed by the opportunity and risk analysis that will determine whether you should proceed to the next phase.

 Activities during this stage include: